jlengstorf/lengstorf.com/src/posts/79-right-thing-easy-thing/index.md

   particularly long day I'd go to a McDonald's in Japan instead of a local restaurant because I didn't have to think about the menu.[^mcdonalds]

+[^airbnb]:
-[^airbnb]: Despite [my love for Airbnb](/use-airbnb-like-a-pro), you can always count on two things when you check in:<br><br>1.
-Utterly terrible instant coffee<br>2.
-All IKEA everything
+  Despite [my love for Airbnb](/use-airbnb-like-a-pro), you can always count on two things when you check in:

+  1. Utterly terrible instant coffee
+  2. All IKEA everything

+[^mcdonalds]:
-[^mcdonalds]: Even though I was there, and I remember making the decision to do this, I'm still kind of outraged that I did this.
+  Even though I was there, and I remember making the decision to do this, I'm still kind of outraged that I did this.
 Japan is easily top 3 places in the world for food, but somehow I decided Japanese menus were "too hard" and ordered a fucking Big Mac instead. _What the hell is wrong with me?_

 This list could go on for days — I have dozens of examples of me making bad-but-convenient decisions, and I don't expect that this is a trend that will